conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 ## Data scaling

 An excellent way to evaluate an algorithm’s performance is to observe how it responds to variations in input size.
 We started by downloading the whole subset of artwork entities, related individuals (basically, attributed authors), and locations.
 This dataset, called D4, is composed of about 3,5 million artwork entities and 188 thousand related entities (humans and locations).
 We have not used this dataset for our comparison due to the excessive number of timeouts in many of the queries and methods we used.
-Thus we scaled the dataset logarithmically in three further sizes:
+Thus we scaled the dataset logarithmically in three further sizes ($Dn, \; n \in [1, 3]$):

 - **Dataset D3**: D3 is obtained by extracting one-tenth of the data in D4 (D3 = D4/10).
 - **Dataset D2**: D2 is obtained by extracting one-tenth of the data in D3 (D2 = D3/10).